Towards Robust Real-World Multivariate Time Series Forecasting: A Unified Framework for Dependency, Asynchrony, and Missingness: Further Analysis

 \subsection{Additional Ablations}

 To complement the main experiments, we provide additional ablation studies highlighting the contribution of key architectural components in ChannelTokenFormer (CTF).
-As shown in Table~\ref{table8:channeltokens}, incorporating learnable channel-specific embeddings consistently improves performance across all datasets.
+As shown in Table~\ref{table:channelemb}, incorporating \textit{learnable channel-specific embeddings} consistently improves performance across all datasets.
 This suggests that explicitly encoding channel identity through channel embeddings provides a strong inductive bias, particularly in heterogeneous multivariate settings.
+Furthermore, as shown in Table~\ref{table:patchlen}, \textit{setting patch lengths to match each channel’s periodic characteristics}, rather than using a fixed patch length, has a clear impact on forecasting performance.
+This underscores the importance of reflecting channel-specific sampling periodicities when handling asynchronous time series.

 To further examine the effectiveness of our design beyond what was demonstrated in Section~\ref{mainablation}, we conduct an extended ablation study focusing on the three practical challenges of multivariate forecasting: \textit{Dependency}, \textit{Asynchrony}, and \textit{Missingness}.
-As summarized in Table~\ref{table9:fullablation}, we selectively disable each architectural component corresponding to the three core challenges addressed by our design, and evaluate all ablation settings under varying levels of test-time missingness.
+As summarized in Table~\ref{table:fullablation}, we selectively disable each architectural component corresponding to the three core challenges addressed by our design, and evaluate all ablation settings under varying levels of test-time missingness.
 To remove \textit{Channel Dependence}, we eliminate attention between channel tokens from different channels.
 To assess the impact of \textit{Dynamic Patching}, we prevent the model from incorporating dominant frequency information extracted from FFT as well as channel-specific sampling periods.
 For \textit{Patch Masking}, we disable the masking mechanism for block-wise missing intervals during both training and testing.
 Across all settings, the full model consistently achieves the best results, confirming that each architectural element contributes complementarily to the model’s overall robustness.
 Among these, patch masking emerges as critical for handling contiguous missing blocks, while channel dependency and dynamic patching offer additional gains under asynchronous and heterogeneous conditions.